camellia flower

 Fertilizer Application

 Fertilizers are also important to supply the necessary nutrients to the plant particularly nitrogen, phosphorus, potassium, iron, magnesium, sulphur, and calcium (2).
+Feeding camellias is crucial for their health and growth.

 Planting and Maintenance

 Camellias are considered tall shrubs which can reach up to nine meters in height.
-When growing them in gardens, it is also important to prune to keep them at the recommended height, usually about two meters.
+When growing them in gardens, it is also important to prune camellias to keep them at the recommended height, usually about two meters.

 Up Next: Camellia Flower Meaning and Symbolism